The truth about probate advances

 "Some companies have bad practices."

 This is true of every industry.
 Some used car dealers are dishonest.
 Some contractors do poor work.
 That doesn't make all cars or all construction a scam.
 The same logic applies to probate cash advances.
-At 48 Hour Probate, we differentiate ourselves through full fee transparency, no hidden charges, clear written agreements, and a team that genuinely wants to help heirs navigate a difficult time.
+At 48 Hour Probate, we differentiate ourselves through full transparency on the discount and purchase price, no hidden charges, clear written agreements, and a team that genuinely wants to help heirs navigate a difficult time.
 We encourage heirs to compare companies, read reviews, and ask hard questions.

 Ready to See If You Qualify?